hyperbrew/bolt-cep/README.md

 ## CEP Panel Structure

 Each panel is treated as it's own page, with shared code for efficiency.
 The Boilerplate currently comes with 2 panels, `main` and `settings`.
-These are configured in the `cep.config.json`.
+These are configured in the `cep.config.ts`.

 Each panel can be edited in their respective folders: